-- The drugstore makeup brand Wet n Wild released a first look at its new 40-pan rainbow eyeshadow palette.
+- The drugstore makeup brand Wet n Wild excited beauty lovers across the internet when it released a first glimpse at its new 40-pan rainbow eyeshadow palette.

-- Beauty YouTuber James Charles and his fans accused the company of copying the 39-pan palette he released with the beauty brand Morphe last year.
+- Soon after, beauty YouTuber James Charles and his fans accused the company of copying the 39-pan palette he released with the beauty brand Morphe last year.

 - Wet n Wild defended their product as a more affordable dupe and started a fued with the YouTuber on Twitter.